 Fun Facts about Bananas

-- Bananas can technically be considered “berries“, as the banana tree holds seeds and is a flowering plant.
+- Bananas are technical “berries“, as the banana tree holds seeds and is a flowering plant.

 - The leaf of the banana “tree” reaches up to 1.5 m (~5 ft).